NavigationContentFooter

 If you experience IPv6 connection issues, you can test the network connectivity from rescue mode.

-To test IPv6 connectivity on your server in rescue mode, reboot the server into a “Ubuntu rescue” mode.
+To test IPv6 connectivity on your server in rescue mode, reboot the server into “Ubuntu rescue” mode.
 The dhclient is preinstalled in these images.

 1. Get the name of your internet interface using the following command: